 Finally, we assume that the observations $V_i, \; i=1, \dots, n$ are independent and identically distributed with probability density $h(V)$ with respect to a measure $\nu$.
-Moreover, we assume the relationship between $Y$ and $(X, A)$ can be captured by a semi-parametric regression model: $g\big(\E(Y^a|X=x)\big)=g\big(\E(Y|X=x,A=a)\big)=f_0(x;\bbeta)+\gamma\left(x, a; \boldsymbol{\psi}\right)$, where $g$ is a known link function, $f_0$ is an unknown baseline function, and $\gamma$ is a known function that satisfies $\gamma\left(x, 0; \boldsymbol{\psi}\right)=0$, which is referred to as the blip function \citep{gest}.
-A blip function can be interpreted as the difference on the linear predictor scale of the transformed mean potential outcomes In this model, $f_0$ is irrelevant for making treatment decisions (a nuisance model).
-Hence, our parameter of interest is $\bpsi$, and the optimal ITR is given by given an increasing link function.
-In the sequel, we only consider a log link for count outcomes and a logit link for binary outcomes.
+Moreover, we assume the relationship between $Y$ and $(X, A)$ can be captured by a semiparametric regression model: $g\big(\E(Y^a|X=x)\big)=g\big(\E(Y|X=x,A=a)\big)=f_0(x;\bbeta)+\gamma\left(x, a; \boldsymbol{\psi}\right)$, where $g$ is a known link function, $f_0$ is an unknown baseline function, and $\gamma$ is a known function that satisfies $\gamma\left(x, 0; \boldsymbol{\psi}\right)=0$, which is referred to as the blip function \citep{gest}.
+A blip function can be interpreted as the difference on the linear predictor scale of the transformed mean potential outcomes In this modeling paradigm, $f_0$ is irrelevant for making treatment decisions (a nuisance model).
+Hence, our parameter of interest is $\bpsi$, and the optimal ITR $d^{opt}(x)$ is given by given an increasing link function.
+Throughout, we assume a log link for count outcomes and a logit link for binary outcomes.